Yomin/kanjiquest/README.md

 vocab parts delimiters must be put.
 The delimiters dont need to be the same.
 After a delimiter or before a command token arbitrary strings can be inserted.
-It is not neccessary to append a delimiter to the english part.
+It is not neccessary to append a delimiter to the last vocab part.

 - %i  ignore arbitrary string until following delimiter
 - %h  hiragana/katakana part
 - %k  kanji part
 - %r  heisig part
 - %e  english part
+- %ax delimiter x for deviding alternative eg kanji
+- %cx comment character x, must be the first in format string